MD Program Admissions

 To be eligible to apply for our MD program, applicants must meet several criteria:

-- Successful completion of a minimum of three years of college work (90 semester hours or 135 quarter hours of credit) completed in an accredited college or university, preferably in the United States.
+- Successful completion of a minimum of three years of college work (90 semester hours or 135 quarter hours of credit) completed in an accredited college or university, preferably in the U.S.

 - Submission of results of the Medical College Admission Test (MCAT)